 If you are wanting to distress something that has primer underneath, you need to make sure that the primer and the paint on top aren’t high contrast with each other.
-In other words if you have a piece that’s painted black and you used white or even light gray primer, you should think twice before you distress.
+In other words, if you have a piece that’s painted black and you used white primer, you should think twice before you distress.

 Palm Sander and an extension cord (along with requisite dust mask) I personally love The Mouse by Black and Decker

 Sheets – to cover the surrounding areas to capture atleast some of the dust

 Touch-up paint and paint brush

 Screwdriver to remove handles / knobs

 Before you get down n’ dirty, find the least noticeable place on your cabinets / furniture and just tap the sander to the edge of it to see how it removes the paint.